isabella232/kendo-react-animation/docs/fundamentals.md

 #### Animations in action

-The Animation component stops the active animation before a new one is started.
+The Animation component **will stop** the active animation before a new one is started.
 Conversely, the `ReactCSSTransitionGroup` will leave the old animation until it finishes.

 ## Suggested Links